 If you have small children in your family, you should include their requirements, such as diapers, pacifiers, and bottles, in the emergency supply kit.
 This way, you can meet the nutritional requirements of your child, who may not be able to eat the canned food you have carried.

 This also applies to any elderly people in your family.
 By factoring in their needs, you can include special items such as their prescription medicine, hearing aids, lenses, and extra batteries in the kit.

 Additionally, it’s always a good idea to have extra clothing and blankets to keep fit.

 Emergencies can typically cause disruptions in key sectors, including the banking sector.
 Additionally, you may not be able to access the ATM or bank in the case of an emergency.
 Therefore, when prepping, ensure that you include cash and coins in your emergency kit to take care of your financial needs in the event of an emergency.

-Remember, not all disasters or emergencies will occur on a state-wide or city-wide scale.
-Additionally, you still need to be able to access supplies in the case of an emergency.
-Having some backup cash can also come in handy when a person in your family suddenly comes ill and they need to receive immediate medical attention.
+Remember, not all disasters or emergencies will occur statewide or citywide.
+Additionally, you still need to be able to access supplies in case of an emergency.
+Some backup cash can also come in handy when a family member suddenly becomes ill and requires immediate medical attention.

-It doesn’t always have to be wildfires and earthquakes to be considered an emergency that requires prepping.
+It doesn’t always have to be wildfires and earthquakes to be considered an emergency that requires prep.